azdavis/azdavis.net/posts/define-pl-01.md

 In this series of posts, we will:

 - Define a small programming language using formal methods
-- Prove things about that language using the [Lean theorem prover][lean]
+- Prove theorems about that language using the [Lean theorem prover][lean]

 ## Introduction and motivation